GoogleChrome/developer.chrome.com/site/en/docs/crux/api/index.md

   - web-vitals
 ---

-The Chrome UX Report API gives low-latency access to aggregated Real User Metrics (RUM) from the Chrome User Experience Report.

 ## Common use case

-The Chrome UX Report API allows for the querying of user experience metrics for a specific URI like "Get metrics for the `https://example.com` origin."
+The CrUX API allows for the querying of user experience metrics for a specific URI like "Get metrics for the `https://example.com` origin."

 ## Data model